frankiensteinne/100-days-of-coding/old-files/day7/README.md

-# Day 8 of 100 : Building a Football Match Simulator
+# Day 7 of 100 : Culmination of Learning

-Creating a program that simulates key events in a football match, like goals, cards, and substitutions.

 - String manipulation
 - Lists and indexing
+- input
 - `for` and `while` loops
 - Conditional statements (`if`-`elif`-`else`)
 - Functions